Complete poker terminology: all poker terms

 Pot – these are the chips which were put by the player as bets and all the players fight for them in the hand.

 Pot odds – it is a current size pot rate to an amount that is necessary for the player’s equalization in order to continue the betting rounds.
-An example: the player “1” makes the bet 20$ in a 100$ pot.
-The player “2” should call 20$ for the play continuation.
-His pot-odds will be 120$/20$ or 6 to 1.
-In order to calculate the pot-odds in percentages, you should follow this calculation: ($20/($120+$20))х100% = 14%.
+An example: Player "1" invests $20 into a $100 pot.
+Player "2" should call $20 to continue.
+Their pot odds will be $120/$20 or 6 to 1.
+In order to calculate pot odds in percentages, follow this calculation: ($20/($120+$20))х100% = 14%.

 Pot-control – it is a control of the pot, i.e. the desire not to increase the pot too intensely.
-It means the play of a hand without an aggression.
+It means the play of a hand without aggression.

 Pot-limit – it is a bet structure where bet sizing is limited by the current pot size.